ChimeHQ/Glyph/README.md

 # Glyph
 Make life with TextKit better

-This library is a light abstraction over TextKit.
-It provides some tools to make it easier and more efficient to work with.
+Glyph adds features and abstractions for working with TextKit.
+It makes it easier and more efficient to work with.
 You don't even need to know whether your view using 1 or 2, and glyph will not downgrade TextKit 2 views.

 ## Installation